G-dH/advanced-alttab-window-switcher/README.md

-# AATWS - Advanced Alt-Tab Window Switcher (ESM branch)
+# AATWS - Advanced Alt-Tab Window Switcher
 An extension for GNOME Shell that replaces its following built-in switchers:

 - **Switch windows**